-Russia, 862-1917
+220 Russia, 862-1917

 A brief survey of Russian history from the early times of Kievan Rus to the emergence of Muscovy.
 Emphasis will be placed on the political, economic, social, and cultural developments of the 18th and 19th centuries: Peter the Great and the challenge of the West; Catherine the Great and the Enlightenment; the emancipation of the serfs; industrialization; the revolutionary movement, World War I and the fall of the Romanov dynasty.
 Six credits.
-Not offered 2007-2008.

-The Growth of Western Society
+230 The Growth of Western Society

 The Middle Ages forged many institutions, attitudes and accomplishments that we take for granted today.
-The course explores: medieval 'heroic' kings; the solidification of the English, French, and German landscapes; contributions of faith and literacy; the medieval mentality; the birth of nationstates, parliaments, and civil rights; Italian city-states; health and medical progress; marginals and their treatment; the commercial revolution; later religious ferment.
+The course explores: medieval 'heroic' kings; the solidification of the English, French, and German landscapes; contributions of faith and literacy; the medieval mentality; the birth of nation-states, parliaments, and civil rights; Italian city-states; health and medical progress; marginals and their treatment; the commercial revolution; later religious ferment.
 Six credits.
-Not offered 2007-2008.

-The United States Before 1865
+242 The United States Before 1865